ChrisZieba/MoodFuse/README.md

 MoodFuse
 =========

 A simple way to enjoy new music based on your mood!
+[See here!](moodfuse.com)

 Requirements
 ------------